Annual Report

 MBI remains in a very strong financial position.

-For the fiscal year 2021-2022, MBI finished with income totaling $4,832,426.
-However, $959,079 of that amount was attributable to the proceeds from the sale of our old headquarters building.
-By removing that transaction from income, a more realistic income number is $3,873,347.
-Whereas, the total expenses incurred over this past fiscal year equated to $3,658,668.
-At year-end, MBI finished with a net operating income of $214,679.
+For the fiscal year 2025 that ended on December 31, 2025, MBI finished with income totaling $???????.
+Whereas, total expenses incurred over this past fiscal year equated to $??????.
+At year-end, MBI finished with a net operating income of $???????.

-INCOME - $3,873,347
+INCOME - $4,073,360

-DUES = 26% - $1,016,613
+DUES = 27% - $1,105,387

-SEMINAR & TRAINING = 27% - $1,034,737
+SEMINAR & TRAINING = 30% - $1,227,640

-PLAN ROOM = 38% - $1,487,462
+PLAN ROOM = 35% - $1,412,097

-OTHER = 9% - $334,535
+OTHER = 8% - $328,236

-MBI WORKS ENDOWMENT FUND
+MBI WORKS FUND

 MBI RESERVES FUND